My Bare-Minimum Site

 This last command is the command you will use routinely to refresh the database you are working on.

-Install the SQL manager software and load extension
+Install the SQL manager software

 Direct download link- SQLite Expert Personal